znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

     java -jar specmatic.jar stub
     ```

-    Alternatively, you can use Docker:
+    Alternatively, you can also run the same command with the Docker image:

     ```shell
     docker run znsio/specmatic stub